TopoVague/IBC_dev/README.md

 -shapely

-## Instructions for accessing the SQL database setup by Implenia
+## A. Instructions for accessing the SQL database setup by Implenia

 You can access the SQL database by doing the following steps
 1) To Connect to the Implenia Virtual Machine and